thisisiron/TF2-GAN/README.md

 ## Introduction
 This code implements a typical GAN using Tenseflow 2.0.
-I'm following the suggestions in the possible papers, and I have changed the model structure or optimizer slightly for simple task only.
+I'm following the suggestions in the papers, and I have changed the model structure or optimizer slightly for simple task only.
 However, the main content in the paper has been implemented as it is.

 ## Requirements